Salinity Gradient Energy: Current Membrane Development and Challenges for Reverse Electrodialysis System

 Keywords:

-Renewable energy, Salinity gradient power, Reverse electrodialysis, Ion exchange membranes
+Renewable energy, Salinity gradient power, Reverse electrodialysis, Ion exchange membranes1.
+Introduction

 With the need for a more energy secure world, further development of technologies that are both renewable and sustainable while being environmentally friendly is needed.
 The ocean is one such renewable energy source that has yet to be explored.
 Through the mixing of freshwater with ocean water, free energy is created, thus the chemical potential of river water and seawater convert into electrical energy.
 The amount of energy generated from the salinity gradient in the ocean, river water mixture has been shown to be equivalent to the energy generated from a ~270 m tall waterfall.[1~3] Salinity gradient energy is becoming more widely seen as a promising clean and sustainable energy source that is feasible due to the abundance of sea and river water.
 Reverse Electrodialysis (RED), which utilizes ion exchange membranes (IEMs), and pressured-retarded osmosis (PRO), a technology that uses semi-permeable membranes, are the two most feasible approaches to harnessing salinity gradient energy.